jiangwenyuan/nuster/README.md

 Nevertheless it may lead to a performance drop if `number of keys` is greater than `dict-size`.

 An approximate number of keys multiplied by 8 (normally) as `dict-size` should work.

+### purge-method

+Define a customized HTTP method with max length of 14 to purge cache, it is `PURGE` by default.

 filter cache
 ------------